 • Purposely obstructing or impeding the progress of other swimmers in the field is prohibited.
 Doing so will result in disqualification.
 Please swim with regard and mindfulness to fellow swimmers.
 Good sportsmanship is expected at all times.
 The determination of whether an act is deemed unsportsmanlike is at the sole discretion of the Event Director.

 • Should this event be cancelled by December 20th you will receive a refund of 75% of the entry fee.
 Should the event be cancelled after December 20th entry fees are strictly non-refundable and cannot be transferred to another person.
 The organisers reserve the right to cancel the event due to "act of god”, weather conditions or any such matter that the event cannot safely take place or in other circumstances beyond the organisers control, without any refund.
 Should the event be stopped for any reason, or personal circumstances arise that prevent you from participating in (or completing the event), your entry fee is non-refundable.

 • Competitors wishing to withdraw prior must advise us in writing.
-Competitors withdrawing prior to midnight on the 5th January 2020 will receive a 50% refund.
-Competitors withdrawing after the 5th January 2020 and prior to midnight on the 18th January 2020 will receive a 25% refund.
-No refunds will be given after January 20th 2020.
+Competitors withdrawing prior to midnight on the 30th December 2020 will receive a 50% refund.
+Competitors withdrawing from the 1st January 2021 and prior to midnight on the 16th January 2021 will receive a 25% refund.
+No refunds will be given after January16th 2021.
 If weather conditions force the cancellation of the event, no refund will be provided (see above).

 • Entering the event authorises the use of your name, voice and picture and any information provided by you to be used without payment in any broadcast, communication, promotion, or advertising, and you agree that the information provided may be used by Ruby Events Ltd for the purpose of promoting future or other events.